svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 In order to to continuously monitor cryptoassets, users can access the Svandis Watchlist and Alerts features.
 The watchlists will quickly and easily gather into an editable list of cryptoassets that the user wants to monitor.
 It will be possible to assign tags and change the display order in simple steps.
 The watchlist will also incorporate a configurable alert function offering users a range of options to be notified about certain conditions via Telegram, SMS or email.

 Watchlists will be a component of our backend Svandis services.
 When users register for aforementioned notifications, the backend will monitor for catalysts or events, significant price swings in crypto currencies, news feed articles, or other relevant information to relay to the user in real time.
 This allows the Svandis community to stay on top of the latest cryptocurrency changes as they happen.
-Svandis will build on top of Nest Js technology to create microservices facilitating real time feedback for events in the Svandis community.
+Svandis will build on top of Nest Js technology to create the backend microservices facilitating real time feedback for events in the Svandis community.

 ## Portfolio
 The Svandis ecosystem provides a proficient and reliable tool for quick portfolio visualisation.
 The portfolio developed by Svandis will connect to several popular exchanges, allowing users to evaluate the impact of breaking news on their portfolio, as well as quickly applying heatmaps to their assets for decision making.

 The portfolio for a given user will be available on their front end Svandis application.
 Svandis will save portfolio information securely in our centralized database.
 Users wishing to share their portfolio may be entitled to SVN rewards.
 Users will be able to customize their portfolio and use tools such as heatmaps, catalyst analysis and charts to see how their investments are working for them.
-Users can reliably add and remove items from their portfolio with a rich array of fields to allow traders to keep track of performance, inside of a material design UX on the Svandis front end application.
+Users can reliably add and remove items from their portfolio with a rich array of fields to allow traders to keep track of performance, inside of a material design UX on the Svandis application.

 ## Customisable User-Interface
-Every Svandis feature will have a customisable user-interface to arrange and present data in the most suitable way for every trader.
+Every Svandis user will have a customisable interface to arrange and present data in the most suitable way for their trading needs.
 It will include differing colour schemes and layouts for added customisation.

 The Svandis application is built on top of Angular 6 and Angular Material Design.
 The application will act as a customizable dashboard where users will be able to customize styling as mentioned, as well as save default configuration for their charts, heatmaps, and portfolios.
 The customizability of the UI will allow traders to get all information they need on one dashboard without having to have multiple tabs and services open on their local machine.